For Educators and Researchers

 The Anatomy Bequest Program audits each facility requesting use of human remains prior to release of the tissue.
 All tissue must be returned the Anatomy Bequest Program for final disposition.

 The Anatomy Bequest Program requires all students registered in an Anatomy lab to participate in a lab orientation session given in person by a program staff member or by watching the video below.
-After the orientation, each student must review and sign an orientation disclosure statement.
+After the orientation, each student must review and sign an orientation disclosure form.